Multi-level Multiple Instance Learning with Transformer for Whole Slide Image Classification: Method

-Corresponding with grouping operators, we further introduce a \textit{masking mechanism} to speed up the model and enhance its performance.
+\end{itemize} \textit{Coordinate grouping} introduces additional information into sub-bags. \textit{Embedding grouping} considers the similarity between patches and does not require an additional step in pre-processing.
+But these clustering-based grouping methods incur higher computational resource costs. \textit{Random grouping} is simple, and it may bring a benefit for unbalanced data problems.
+But the randomness of this method sometimes makes the performance unstable when training. \textit{MSA grouping} requires additional computational costs, however, we can supervise grouping by applying specific prior bias.
+Additionally, grouping operators can be designed freely for different requirements. \paragraph{Embedding-wise masking} Corresponding with grouping operators, we further introduce a \textit{masking mechanism} to speed up the model and enhance its performance.
 Specifically, after partitioning sequences into sub-bags, a fixed ratio of the sub-bags will be masked.
 These masked sub-bags will be deposed for the following processing.

-\paragraph{Messenger Mechanism} We introduce the messenger mechanism \cite{fang2022msg} to exchange local information between sub-bags and use all \(MSG\) tokens to produce higher-level bags.
+\paragraph{Build a higher-level instance} There are many types of methods that can be used to build higher-level instances.
+For example, downsampling and pooling.
+We instantiated one higher-level instance generator by using the messenger mechanism \cite{fang2022msg}.
 As shown in Fig.~\ref{fig:Overview}(c), \(m\) \(MSG\) tokens \({{T}_{MSG}^j} \in \mathbb{R}^{m{\times}C}\) will be attached to each sub-bag \(G_j \in \mathbb{R}^{w_j{\times}C}\) as \({G_j}^{\prime}\in{\mathbb{R}^{(w_j+m)\times{C}}}\), where \(C\) denotes the embedding channel of patch feature, \(w_j\) denotes the number of members in \(j\)-th sub-bag.
 Therefore, one WSI is divided into \(MSG\) token attached sub-bags \(\{{G_1}^{\prime},{G_2}^{\prime},\ldots,{G_g}^{\prime}\}\).
 MSA is performed within each sub-bag between both feature embeddings and \(MSG\) tokens. \(MSG\) tokens can capture information from the corresponding sub-bag with attention.
-Finally, all \(MSG\) tokens from different sub-bags are collected and undergo a merging operation to produce a higher-level bag.
-Moreover, a class(\(CLS\)) token is attached to the higher-level bag for the classification task.
+Finally, all \(MSG\) tokens from different sub-bags are collected as higher-level instances, then undergo a merging operation to produce a higher-level bag.
+Moreover, a class (\(CLS\)) token is attached to the higher-level bag for the classification task.
 Actually, this \(CLS\) token can be regarded as the final-level bag.